gyrogovernance/science/docs/Foundations/CommonGovernanceModel.md

 The 2π defect represents observation beyond the accessible π-radian horizon.
 Only the left-gyration-initiated path (positive sequence) provides a defect-free trajectory through phase space.
 Configurations requiring right gyration to precede left gyration violate the foundational axiom CS and remain structurally unobservable.
 This explains observed parity violation as an axiomatic property rather than a broken symmetry.

 **Time as logical sequence.** Time emerges from proof dependencies: UNA depends on CS1 and CS4, ONA depends on UNA via CS2 and CS5, and BU requires the complete axiom set CS1–CS7.
 Each theorem preserves the memory of prior proofs through the formal dependency chain.
 The gyration formula gyr[a,b]c = ⊖(a ⊕ b) ⊕ (a ⊕ (b ⊕ c)) itself encodes operation order, making temporal sequence an algebraic property, not an external parameter.
-This progression generates a one-parameter group of unitary operators, with Stone's theorem [10] guaranteeing the existence of a self-adjoint generator governing time evolution.
 The progression CS → UNA → ONA → BU cannot be reversed without contradiction, since later theorems require earlier results as premises.
 This logical dependency constitutes the arrow of time, intrinsic to the deductive structure.

 ## 5.5 Empirical Predictions